faridhaghgooyan/woo-invoice-stylist/README.md

 ## :keyboard: Usage ##

-- Navigate to the Woo Invoice Stylist settings page in the WordPress admin panel.
+- Navigate to the Invoice Stylist settings page in the WordPress admin panel.
 - Choose the template you want to use for your user order invoices.
 - Customize the data displayed on the invoices by selecting the fields you want to include.
 - Save your changes and your user order invoices will now use the selected template and display the customized data.